xapian/xapian/xapian-applications/omega/docs/overview.rst

 the "/press" site *and* which are either of MIME type text/html or text/plain.
 (See below for more information about sites.)

+If B-terms or N-terms is absent, that part of the query is simply omitted.

 If there is no probabilistic query, the boolean filter is promoted to be the query, and the weighting scheme is set to boolean.
 This has the effect of applying the boolean filter to the whole database.
+If there are only N-terms, then ``Query::MatchAll`` is used for the left side of the "AND_NOT".

 In order to add more boolean prefixes, you will need to alter the ``index_file()`` function in omindex.cc.
 Currently omindex adds several